cytomining/CytoTable/docs/source/contributing.md

 - The format of input data
 - Copy and paste two pieces of information: 1) your command and 2) the specific error message
 - What you’ve tried to overcome the bug
+- What environment you're running CytoTable in (for example, OS, hardware, etc.)

 Please provide this information as an issue in the repository: <https://github.com/cytomining/CytoTable/issues>